playfulprogramming/playfulprogramming/content/blog/making-a-slack-bot-with-node-and-mongo/index.md

 dbClient.connect(err => {
 	// Show any errors that showup in the if (err) console.error(err);
+  // Connect to the test database in a cluster.
+Connect to the scores collection in that database
 	const collection = dbClient.db('test').collection('scores');

 	const getIsPlusOrMinus = str => {